- The iPhone 4s features the ability to hold voice conversations with its owner

 Not to mention, she's quite the philosopher.

-Her thoughts on the eternal question, "What is the meaning of life?" show her softer side: "Try and be nice to people.
+on the eternal question, "What is the meaning of life?" show her softer side: "Try and be nice to people.
 Avoid eating fat."
 She's keenly intelligent, too, adding as an afterthought, "Read a good book every now and then."

 Did I mention she's great at directions?
 Go anywhere in the United States and ask her how to get home: She'll know.
 (Swoon!)